Towards Paradigm-General Suicide Risk Detection via Speech LLM: Results and Discussion

-We further examine the routing activation patterns to better understand the task-expert correlation.
+We further examine the routing activation patterns to better understand the paradigm-expert correlation.
 Results are plotted in Fig.~\ref{fig:expert_activation_heatmap}.

-For reading tasks SSR05 and SSR06, where acoustic features dominate semantic meaning, we observe strong activation of expert E0 while consistent suppression of experts E2-4 and E8.
-Similarly, image description tasks SSR07-09 primarily engage expert E3 with reliable inhibition of experts E1, E7 and E9.
-Notably, task SSR10 exhibits fundamentally distinct activation characteristics from all other tasks, engaging a unique combination of experts E2, E5, E6, E8 and E9 while strongly suppressing expert E0.
-This pattern aligns with its exceptional position in our agreement analysis and confirms its fundamentally different nature within the task set.
-This analysis reveals that the proposed method learns meaningful task–expert relationships without explicit supervision, demonstrating the effectiveness of the routing mechanism in automatically discovering optimal task–expert assignments.
+For reading tasks SEP05 and SEP06, where acoustic features dominate semantic meaning, we observe strong activation of expert E0 while consistent suppression of experts E2-4 and E8.
+Similarly, image description tasks SEP07-09 primarily engage expert E3 with reliable inhibition of experts E1, E7 and E9.
+Notably, SEP10 exhibits fundamentally distinct activation characteristics from all other tasks, engaging a unique combination of experts E2, E5, E6, E8 and E9 while strongly suppressing expert E0.
+This pattern aligns with its exceptional position in our agreement analysis and confirms its fundamentally different nature within the paradigm set.
+This analysis reveals that the proposed method learns meaningful paradigm–expert relationships without explicit supervision, demonstrating the effectiveness of the routing mechanism in automatically discovering optimal paradigm–expert assignments.
 This finding echoes the results from the previous section that automatic routing outperforms explicit expert assignment.